Ek Deewane Ki Deewaniyat

-Ek Deewane Ki Deewaniyat (transl.
-The Obsession of a Lover) is a 2025 Indian Hindi-language romantic drama film directed by Milap Zaveri and written by Milap Zaveri and Mushtaq Shiekh.
+Ek Deewane Ki Deewaniyat is a 2025 Indian Hindi-language romantic drama film directed by Milap Zaveri and written by Zaveri and Mushtaq Shiekh.
 Produced under the banner Desi Movies Factory, the film stars Harshvardhan Rane and Sonam Bajwa in the lead roles.

-The film was theatrically released on 21 October 2025, coinciding with Diwali, and received mixed reviews from critics and grossed 111.37 crore worldwide, becoming a major commercial success and emerged as the eleventh highest-grossing hindi film of 2025.
+The film was theatrically released on 21 October 2025, coinciding with Diwali.
+It received generally negative reviews from critics but was a major commercial success, grossing ₹112 crore worldwide and emerged as the 12th highest-grossing Hindi film of 2025.